drmatthew1982/zju_thesis_abs_fintech/README.md

 For the propose solving the problems which mentioned in essay.
 So it not follow the software engining rule in fully strict way, such as naming space,reusage pattern or avoid hard code.
 And now it's only work for the localhost.
 Warning: the data will lost after the applications restart because it's need simulated some senario in the essay.
 So do not expacted the data will be restore after restart.
 The blockchain base part is refer to https://github.com/Mignet/blockchain and I do some changing on the code.
-Dear reviewers, You can contact me via school if need some discussion.

 ## 代码的使用 Usage: